Makri-Panagoula/KNN-Clustering-on-MNIST/README.md

 ------ A PART-------
 ~~GNN~~
 --Code Organization & Approach--:
-While constructing the graph, in order to find the k edges (or less if not as many exist) we search for the k-NN using lsh.
-We depict the grpah as an array of 60000 vectors.
+While constructing the graph, in order to find the k edges (or less if not as many exist) we search for the k-NN using lsh with 3 hash functions and 5 hashtables each having 100 buckets for speed reasons.
+We depict the graph as an array of 60000 vectors.

 --Compiling--: